Sinn (watchmaker): Watches

 Standard models are mechanical watches like the Sinn Pilot Chronograph 103 or the Space Chronograph 140.

 Usually technical details include pressure-resistant up to 20 bar and more, as well as anti-magnetic functionality according DIN 8309.

-Furthermore the Pilot Chronograph EZM 10 TESTAF ensures a reliable functionality from minus 45 degree Celsius up to plus 80 degree Celsius.
+Furthermore, the Pilot Chronograph EZM 10 TESTAF ensures a reliable functionality from minus 45 degree Celsius up to plus 80 degree Celsius.

+The Sinn 144 GMT was designed around a Porsche Design Orfina/Prestige Watch International.

 The diving watch for special operation forces of the navy like the Sinn Diving watch U2 for example has the following specifications: